Harrison4192/TidyConsultant/README.md

 Loading TidyConsultant attaches the packages in the the *TC* universe.

-You can install the released version of TidyConsultant from [CRAN](https://CRAN.R-project.org) with:
+You can Install the released version of TidyConsultant from [CRAN](https://CRAN.R-project.org) with:

 ``` r